Faith Transitions

 Beliefs and Cognitive Development

 Our beliefs can change over the course of our lives, whether or not we change religions.
-Change means growth.
+Change usually indicates growth.
 When we go to a new level of cognitive development, our beliefs have to be revised as we try to make sense of life from our new perspective.

 Some people are so afraid of change that they remain basically the same throughout life - with only their physical bodies maturing.
 People who challenge themselves continue to change and grow.